MineInAbyss/geary/docs/guide/designing-components.md

 }
 ```

-> Changing health must be done through Geary, it can notify any listeners!
+Changing health must be done through Geary, it can notify any listeners!

-{style="note"}
+{.success}

 ## Extra

-###  Don't set generic types like `List<String>`
+### Don't set generic types like `#!kotlin List<String>`

-Using generic types with your components is highly discouraged because Geary can't verify those types when getting a component.
+It is highly discouraged to use generic types with your components, because we can't actually verify those types when getting a component.
 This is called type erasure.
 For example:

 ```kotlin
 entity {